andreaiacono/GraphLab/README.md

 see above description

 ### UCS
-The Uniform Cost Search is based on the idea of BFS, but instead of putting nodes into a queue, it uses a [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) where the value to prioritize is the edge cost (or, better, the sum of all the costs of the edges from the starting node); so UCS is a [Greedy Algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) where the less costly edges are chosen first.
+The Uniform Cost Search is based on the idea of BFS, but instead of putting nodes into a queue, it uses a [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) where the value to prioritize is the edge cost (or, better, the sum of all the costs of the edges from the starting node); so UCS is a [Greedy Algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) where the cheapest edges are chosen first.

 ### A*
 The A star algorithm adds the concept of heuristic function, which is a function that take two nodes as arguments and returns a value that tells how good is the node for our goal (the lower the value, the better is).
 If the heuristic function satisfies two rules:

 1. it never overestimates the value for the node
-2. the triangle inequality holds then the algorithm is guaranteed to be optimal.
+2. the triangle inequality holds

+then the algorithm is guaranteed to be optimal.
 In GraphLab application, the heuristic function is the euclidean distance between a node and the goal node, so that the nodes that are closer to our goal are visited first.